builab/subtomo2Chimera/README.md

 The Chimera version of the script also works to a certain degree but it is very clumpsy and not properly aligned to the tomogram.

 ## How to run:
-1. Prepare the input files: Relion star file from Refine3D job (Should be at least 3.1 and up), the binned out subtomogram average avg.mrc (size ~1Mb)
+1. Prepare the input files: Relion star file from Refine3D job (Should be at least 3.1 and up), the binned out subtomogram average avg.mrc (size ~1Mb).
+For Dynamo, table & tomogram doc file, the binned out subtomogram average avg.mrc.

 2. Generate the ChimeraX loading script for a specific tomogram using the above command